Solid neon as a noise-resilient host for electron qubits above 100 mK

+Improving the consistency and control over individual eNe qubits is also important for scaling up.
+All-microwave and fast DC types of two-qubit gates could be applied to eNe qubits coupled through resonator bus~\cite{majer2007coupling} or direct charge–charge interactions~\cite{beysengulov2024coulomb}.
+They all require stable and efficient control over qubit properties.
+In both regards, refined neon growth methods, gated electron loading mechanisms, and electron detectors with higher spatial resolution should be developed.

-On the other hand, diverse noise behavior observed in eNe qubits reflects the complexity of the local charge environment.
-The inconsistent spectral noise distribution suggests locally non-uniform noise sources.
-Theoretical studies have shown the high sensitivity of qubit's coherence to fluctuators' density and distribution~\cite{mehmandoost2024decoherence}.
-Excess electrons emitted by the tungsten filament could result in artificial charge fluctuators with high mobility on the neon surface.
-This charge rearrangement can further contribute to the low-frequency qubit drift and occasional electron escape events~\cite{kuhlmann2013charge}.
-Strategies include developing electron loading procedures~\cite{koolstra2019coupling} and protection gates to separate trapped qubits from adjacent charge reservoirs~\cite{yang2020operation} could be implemented to improve the qubit's stability.
+On the other hand, diverse noise behaviour observed in eNe qubits reflects the complexity of the local charge environment.
+We have shown that for two eNe qubits, a single refocusing pulse is insufficient to mitigate the majority of noises at the qubits’ sweet spot, suggesting a higher noise density at the high-frequency range (Supplementary Information Section 4 and 5).
+The different spectral noise distributions suggest locally non-uniform noise sources, as qubit’s coherence is highly sensitive to fluctuators’ density and distribution~\cite{mehmandoost2024decoherence}.
+Excess electrons emitted by the tungsten filament could result in nonuniformly distributed charge fluctuators on the neon surface.
+Rearrangement of excess charges adjacent to the qubit may contribute to the low-frequency qubit drift and occasional electron escape events~\cite{kuhlmann2013charge}.
+Fluctuation of distant charges may also perturb the qubits via the high-impedance resonator due to the enhanced coupling strength.
+The thin neon film thickness could further reduce the effectiveness of isolating noises embedded in the underlying substrate.
+Strategies to improve the qubit’s coherence include developing electron loading procedures on thicker ($\sim$100\,nm) films~\cite{koolstra2019coupling, tian2025nbtin} and separating trapped qubits from adjacent charge reservoirs~\cite{yang2020operation} with protection gates.